megaluck/documentation/docs/introduction/06-Base-App.rst

   * **RegularBox** -- contains ZEN coins
   * **ForgerBox** -- contains ZEN coins are used for forging
   * **WithdrawalRequestBox** -- contain ZEN coins are used to backward transfer, i.e. move coins back to the mainchain
-SDK developer could declare his own Boxes, please refer to SDK extension chapter.
+An SDK developer can declare his own Boxes, please refer to SDK extension section.

 Transactions
 ************